Last Updated on October 27, 2023

 Inner lip of iliac crest gives rise to transverses abdominis muscle and fascia transversalis in anterior part and quadratus lumborum in posterior part.

-In dorsal segment of iliac crest
+The dorsal segment of iliac crest has following attachments

-- Gluteus maximus arises from lateral slope
+- Gluteus maximus arises from the lateral slope

-- Erector spinae arises from medial slope
+- Erector spinae arises from the medial slope

 - Interosseus and dorsal sacroiliac ligaments are attached to medial margin deep to erector spinae